BillOfSaleNow

 Selling a utility trailer through a private party transaction in Rhode Island requires several key documents to ensure a smooth title transfer and protect both the buyer and seller.
 Below is a complete checklist of the paperwork you need before completing the sale.

-- Release of liability — Notify the Rhode Island DMV that you have sold the utility trailer to protect yourself from future liability.
+4. Release of liability — notifies the Rhode Island DMV you have transferred ownership

 Rhode Island title transfer notes